ECA smallholder commercialisation

 ECA will offer a ‘full service package’ to farmer clubs of extension advice, agricultural inputs and affordable weather insurance.
 The programme will include basic processing and milling of maize, linking farmers to markets including SAB Miller (Cervejas de Moçambique) and the World Food Programme.
 Its direct marketing strategy, will allow ECA to offer crop prices which are higher than those offered by local traders thus reducing the temptation of side selling.

-- By boosting yields and maintaining fixed inputs costs the ECA managed program offers incremental incomes of $1000 per year to the 5,000 participating smallholder farmers.
+- By boosting yields and maintaining fixed inputs costs the ECA managed program offers incremental incomes to the more than 2,000 participating smallholder farmers.
 Farmers own 45% of the business (currently held in trust by AgDevCo).

 - Guaranteed market for increased smallholder production of cereals and pulses by establishing links to major buyers such as the World Food Programme.